 Omentectomy.
 This is surgery to remove the thin tissue that covers the stomach and intestines.

 Cytoreductive/debulking surgery.
-This surgery is used for women with metastatic cancer, which is cancer that has spread to another part of the body.
+This surgery is used for people with advanced ovarian/fallopian tube cancer.
 The goal of cytoreductive surgery is to remove as much tumor as is safely possible.
 This may include removing tissue from nearby organs, such as the spleen, liver, and part of the small bowel or colon.
 This may also involve removing part of each of these organs.
 This procedure can help reduce a person’s symptoms, as it removes masses that may be pressing on other organs.
 It may help increase the effectiveness of other treatment(s) given after surgery, such as chemotherapy, to control the disease that remains.
 If the disease has spread beyond the ovaries, fallopian tubes, or peritoneum, doctors may use chemotherapy to shrink the tumor before cytoreductive or debulking surgery.
 This is called neoadjuvant chemotherapy.
+Your doctor may recommend neoadjuvant chemotherapy if there is a large buildup of fluid in your abdomen or around your lungs, or if they think it would be safer and equally effective for you to have 2 to 3 cycles of chemotherapy prior to debulking surgery.
+Your doctor will discuss the reasons for neoadjuvant chemotherapy in your case.
 Your doctor may also administer chemotherapy during the time of surgery.
-A newly described method of this is called hyperthermic intraperitoneal chemotherapy (HIPEC).
+A newly described method of this is called hyperthermic intraperitoneal chemotherapy (HIPEC), which is being studied in clinical trials and is not currently the standard of care.

-Debulking surgery should be performed by an experienced gynecologic oncologist.
+Debulking surgery should be performed by a board-certified gynecologic oncologist if possible.
 Talk with your doctor before surgery about the risks and benefits of this procedure.
 Ask about the surgeon’s experience with debulking surgery and whether the surgery will be performed in a minimally invasive way or by an open incision.
 Sometimes, the surgery can be done robotically.
 Talk with your doctor about the different surgical options.

 Side effects of surgery